 GERMANY

-Germany is home to both reliable customers of Wisconsin exporters and some of the toughest competition.
+Germany is home to both reliable customers of Wisconsin exporters and some of their toughest competition.
 With a population of 82 million, Germany is the largest consumer market in the EU.
-Economically, Germany is Europe’s powerhouse, constituting alone 21 percent of the EU economy.
-This makes it the largest economy on the continent and the fourth largest economy worldwide.
-Germany’s total trade is surpassed only by China and the United States.
-However, the world’s fluctuating economic situation and the Brexit have had its effect on the German economy as well, leading to an economic slowdown in 2018 and 2019.
-Due to the effects of the pandemic, in 2020, Germany’s economic output declined for the first time in ten years.
+Economically, Germany is Europe’s powerhouse, by itself constituting 21% of the EU economy.
+This makes it the largest economy on the continent and the fourth-largest worldwide.
+For total trade, Germany is surpassed only by China and the U.S. However, the world’s fluctuating economic situation and the Brexit deal have had their effect on the German economy, leading to an economic slowdown in 2018 and 2019.
+Due to the effects of the pandemic, in 2020, Germany’s economic output declined for the first time in 10 years.
 However, the outlook for 2021 is more positive.

 image with charts and numbers related to Wisconsin's import and export activity with Germany